Sachindra2002/HomeNet-Mobile/README.md

 Two Neural Netowrks were trained as follows

-- CNN model built from scratch -
+- CNN model built from scratch to perform classification for four types of sounds
+- Sequential model built using transfer learning from the YAMNet pre-trained model and buuild a new sequential model to fit the new dataset

+# Technologies Used